Please note: Some photos were taken before COVID-19 restrictions.

 Gillette pediatric neurologist, Randal Richardson, MD, says he also enjoys virtual care visits.
 “One of the things that has been a pleasant surprise is how much more talkative my patients (including children) are in their home environment,” Richardson says.

-Gillette is expanding its in-person appointment options too by opening a clinic in Maple Grove the fall.
-It’s hoped this additional space will expand the opportunities for appointments and care.
-This location should be especially convenient for families in the Twin Cities west metro area.
+Gillette is expanding its in-person appointment options too by opening a clinic in Maple Grove.
+This additional space will expand the opportunities for appointments and care.
+This location is especially convenient for families in the Twin Cities west metro area.

 “The main message we want to share with families,” Carlson says, “is we are actively working to improve the scheduling situation for our families.”